shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you can set cards as traps.
 Draw the top card of the deck without looking at it, and place it facedown on a table, counter, chair, or other surface.
 The first creature to hold the card and look at its front activates it, and the card targets the creature as if they had drawn the card themselves.

 This trap card is bound to your Tether Range and Spell Duration.
-However, it does not automatically dissipate when you manifest a new deck.
+However, it does not automatically dissipate due to you manifesting a new deck, nor from leaving your line of sight.

 ### The Filter